Road rescue holds fall extrication training - BC Local News

-Clearwater and District Road Rescue held its fall training for auto extrication on the weekend where 23 candidates from Blackpool, Vavenby, Clearwater and Little Fort practiced skills needed to help those on the road.
+Clearwater and District Road Rescue recently held its fall training for auto extrication where 23 candidates from Blackpool, Vavenby, Clearwater and Little Fort practiced skills needed to help those on the road.

 “Each of the teams got to work with different members from different units and then work their way through a scenario,” said Mike Savage, instructor for the training.